ietf/wiki.ietf.org/group/iab/Liaison_Coordinator_Job_Description.md

 ## Liaison Coordinator Tasks

-1. Overseeing the status of all liaison statements
+1. Overseeing the Status of all Liaison Statements
   - Monitor the liaison-coordination@iab.org list for incoming statements, record them in the datatracker, and confirm their reception in an informal mail (see further below).
   - Review all recorded statement in the datatracker regularly and check that statements that need a reply get a reply, especially those without a liaison manager.
   - For statements to the IAB or IETF, start a discussion within the IAB; if a reply is needed and help to identify experts from within the IETF community when additional expertise is needed.
   - Maintain the Liaison Statement management tool in the datatracker in coordination with the tools team (see https://datatracker.ietf.org/liaison/ and https://github.com/ietf-tools/liaison-tooling-2025a)

-2. Liaison manager Management
+2. Liaison Manager Management
   - Handle the communication between the liaison managers and the rest of the IAB when needed, including inviting a manager for updates to the IAB when appropriate (e.g. usually the ITU-T manager provides and update in-person to the IAB once per year).
   - Perform status checks with the liaison managers: The level of effort depends on how active a particular liaison relationship is, which can vary widely depending on the SDOs.
 It is recommended that Liaison Coordinators check in with Liaison managers at least once a year, even if a liaison is otherwise dormant.
 If written reports are provided, they should be published in the IAB minutes (if they contain actual news).
   - Organise two manager calls per year (before the March and November IETF) and a liaison manager in-person social hour, usually during the July IETF (with support of the secretariat).
 These meetings are also a possible opportunity for check-ins with the manager; e.g. in form of a round-the-table reporting; minutes and important updates should be channeled to the IAB by the coordinators.